emqx/emqx-docs/en_US/data-integration/rule-sql-grammar-and-examples.md

-# Rule engine SQL statement
+# SQL syntax and examples

 ## SQL syntax

 ### FROM, SELECT, and WHERE clauses

 The basic format of the SQL statement of the rule engine is: